-In a recent interview with Salon, Davidson says:
+In a recent interview, Davidson says:

 “I think that we’ve learned a lot about what can induce these plastic changes in the brain.
 It’s quite similar to engaging in physical exercise or learning to play a musical instrument or chess.
 All of these require regular practice in order to become more fluent in them, and it’s the same for happiness.
 Well-being can be thought of as a skill; you learn it better when you practice it over time.
 Many of my suggestions in that last chapter of the book come from different strands of research, but they all point to the idea that we can take responsibility for our own brain.
 Often, we leave our emotional patterns to happenstance and we don’t intentionally cultivate them.
 But we shouldn’t think of emotional style as any different than cognitive skills, or activities with a tradition of intentional training.
 Eastern contemplative tradition, and particularly meditation, is exactly this technology of mental exercise.
 It fosters better habits of mind, and our neuroscientific research has shown this.”